sgost/contentconcepts-data/services/letter_editing.md

 ---
 title: "Letter Editing"
 highlight: "Deliver the right message"
-description: "Writing a letter that gets your readers' attention isn't alawys easy.
-Writing a cover letter to journal or grant proposal or for a job?
-Our team will help you craft the perfect letter that delivers the message.
-To do this our editors"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {